Comparisons11 min read

 Key Features

-• WooCommerce plans with dedicated e-commerce features
+• WooCommerce plans with built-in e-commerce tools

-• Bluehost Marketplace for premium themes and plugins
+• Bluehost Marketplace for themes and plugins

-• Domain privacy included on some plans
+• Domain privacy bundled into certain plans

 Pricing Breakdown (2026)